rubenbe/opensoho/doc/vlan.md

    The `/24` subnet size is best tested.
 OpenSOHO will add this IP address on the gateway device only, the other devices will not get an IP address.
 4. Wifi interfaces can be added, via the `Wifi` config.
 5. OpenSOHO does not configure DHCP or your firewall yet (this is planned).
 Use Luci on the gateway device for that.
+   A good tutorial can be found on the [OpenWRT wiki](https://openwrt.org/docs/guide-user/network/wifi/guestwifi/configuration_webinterface#firewall).